ClassyJS/classy/README.md

 Classy offers the ability to easily define classes, call super or overriden methods, define static properties, and mixin objects in a very flexible way.

 Meant to be used in the browser and in node.
+Well tested, with 50+ tests.

 ## Installation